thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 7.2.
 To do that, we need to add some Actions that the ship can perform in order to accelerate up, down, left, or right, and then we need to associate, or "map", those Actions to keyboard inputs using some ActionToInputsMapping instances.

 7.3.
-The Actions we need happen to already be defined as part of the Movable class, so they and their corresponding mappings just need to be registered in the PlaceDefault class.
-Open PlaceDefault.ts, locate the existing declaration of the "actions" variable, and add the following elements to the array, adding commas as necessary:
+The Actions we need happen to already be defined as part of the Movable class, so they and their corresponding mappings just need to be registered in the PlacePlanet class.
+Open PlacePlanet.ts, locate the existing declaration of the "actions" variable, and add the following elements to the array, adding commas as necessary:

 	Movable.actionAccelerateAndFaceLeft(),
 	Movable.actionAccelerateAndFaceRight(),